Sam-Osian/PFD-toolkit/docs/getting_started/discover_themes.md

 ## Tag the reports

-Above, we've only identified the themes: we haven't assigned these themes to the reports.
+Above, we've only identified the themes: we haven't assigned these themes to each of our the reports.

 Once you have the theme model, pass it back into the extractor to assign themes to every report in the dataset: